lilab-bcb/cumulus/docs/starsolo.rst

 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/count_result"
 	  -
 	* - docker_registry
-	  - Docker registry to use.
-Notice that docker image for Bustools is seperate.
+	  - Docker registry to use:

 	  	- "quay.io/cumulus" for docker images on Red Hat registry;